-Welcome to Nicholas Beall's Dog Portraits Oil Gallery.
+Welcome to Nicholas Beall's Dog Oil Pet Portraits Gallery.
 All portraits you see here are traditionally hand painted in oils on linen canvas by Nicholas.
 He is a professionally trained animal artist and has been painting dog portraits for commission in oils for over 20 years.
 He has fine tuned his oil painting skills to produce wonderful dog paintings for clients worldwide.

 Our dog portraits gallery is split into sections.
 Dog paintings with details plus information along with thumbnails dare click-able.
 Each one will take you to a larger page where you can see work in progress, reference photos, oil portraits framed along with some lovely testimonials from clients.

 The photo, right, shows Nicholas holding one of is oil paintings when it was completed a few years ago.
 The dog portrait is of a Springer Spaniel called Banjo, you can see Banjo's dog portrait further down the page.

 We hope you enjoy viewing our dog portraits gallery If you would like to commission Nicholas to paint an oil portrait of your dog, you are more than welcome to email us at any time.

 Many clients like to have an oil portrait of their dog depicting just the head and shoulders with a studio style background.
 Something simple so that a clients dog is the complete focus of the painting.
 This can work really well as Nicholas will work with the colours and tones of your dog to create a beautiful, very natural background.